tongwu17/NewcastleTourismFrontend/README.md

 # Newcastle Tourism Frontend

-This repository contains the frontend code for the Newcastle Tourism project.
+This is the frontend code for the Newcastle Tourism project.
 The frontend is built using HTML, CSS, and React, showcasing a modern web application that provides users with information and services related to tourism in Newcastle.
 Refer to the link https://github.com/tongwu17/NewcastleTourismBackend, which is the backend for this project.

 ## UI and App Interface Showcases